Osiris-Team/Desku/README.md

 ```

 ### Features
-#### Its highly recommended to use the [Desku-Gradle-Starter-App](https://github.com/Osiris-Team/Desku-Gradle-Starter-App) to get started since it has also support for Android and iOS.
+#### Its highly recommended to use the [Desku-Gradle-Starter-App](https://github.com/Osiris-Team/Desku-Gradle-Starter-App) to get started since it has also support for Android and iOS, and everything setup correctly.
-If you only target Desktop users you can get started with the example above.
 All features/components are tested [here](https://github.com/Osiris-Team/Desku/tree/main/src/test/java/com/osiris/desku/simple_app).

 - Easily develop desktop and mobile apps in one codebase!